gatsby-uc/gatsby-plugin-ackee-tracker/README.md

 # gatsby-plugin-ackee-tracker

+> Streamlined for Ackee V2.0.
+> Credit due to Tobias Reich and Christopher Burns.
+This is a fork based on their work.

 ## Description

 Easily add Ackee Tracking Script to your Gatsby site.

 A Gatsby plugin that interacts with the REST API of [Ackee](https://github.com/electerious/Ackee).
 Should be used to feed your server with data from your visitors.

 ## Dependencies

 gatsby-plugin-ackee-tracker requires a running [Ackee server](https://github.com/electerious/Ackee).

 ## How to install

 NPM
-`npm install --save gatsby-plugin-ackee-tracker`
+`npm install --save @willthevideoman/gatsby-plugin-ackee-tracker`

 Yarn
-`yarn add gatsby-plugin-ackee-tracker`
+`yarn add @willthevideoman/gatsby-plugin-ackee-tracker`

 ## Examples of usage